 You’ll spend the second semester of fourth year covering education-based courses together with an extended period of teaching practice in schools.

-4 or 5 Highers at AABB or ABBBB including Maths and Physics.
+4 or 5 Highers at AAAB or ABBBB including Maths and Physics.
 Higher English necessary at C. Advanced Higher Maths and Physics preferred.

 Faculty of Science